 HARRISBURG – Stephen Herzenberg, economist and executive director of the Keystone Research Center, issued the following statement in response to Wednesday’s U.S. House of Representatives vote on H.J.
 Res 66 and H.J.
 Res 67, which would repeal rules recently issued by the U.S. Department of Labor allowing states and large cities to create retirement security plans for private-sector workers:

-“The legislative majority in the United States Congress nakedly communicated Wednesday that it stands firmly with Wall Street against Main Street when it took a first step to preventing states and localities from created retirement savings vehicles for private sector workers in the United States.
-In Pennsylvania and the nation, over half of private sector workers have access to no retirement plan at all through their job, not even a 401(k)-plan with inadequate contributions.
+“The legislative majority in the United States Congress nakedly communicated Wednesday that it stands firmly with Wall Street against Main Street when it took a first step to preventing states and localities from creating retirement savings vehicles for private-sector workers in the United States.
+In Pennsylvania and the nation, over half of private-sector workers have access to no retirement plan at all through their job, not even a 401(k)-plan with inadequate contributions.